-Three clinician groups each submitted inputs to CDA-AMC: Ontario Health - Cancer Care Ontario (OH-CCO) Hematology Cancer Drug Advisory Committee (with input from 6 clinicians); Pediatric Oncology Group of Ontario (POGO) (input from 11 clinicians); and Canadian Leukemia Study group (CLSG)/Groupe Canadien d'Étude Sur La Leucémie (GCEL) (input from 7 clinicians).
-One group provided input relevant to pediatric patients (POGO) and another for adults (CLSG-GCEL), while the third group did not specify an age group of patients represented.
+Three clinician groups each submitted inputs to CDA-AMC: OH-CCO Hematology Cancer Drug Advisory Committee (with input from 6 clinicians); POGO (input from 11 clinicians); and CLSG-GCEL (input from 7 clinicians).
+One group provided input relevant to pediatric patients (POGO) and another group provided for adults (CLSG-GCEL); the third group did not specify an age group of patients represented.

 The clinician groups were generally in agreement with the feedback received from the clinical experts consulted for this review.
 In terms of the goals of therapy, the clinical experts and clinician groups indicated the main goals are cure of the disease while minimizing toxicity.
-Other goals include achieving CR, preventing relapse and avoiding need for second line therapies, such as allogenic SCT or CAR T-cell therapy.
-In pediatric patients, the POGO group stated that relapse therapies carry significant toxicity that leaves young patients with a wide variety of potential lifelong late effects.
-In adults, the clinician groups noted the substantial risk of relapse, even in patients who are MRD-negative, thus additional treatments are needed to improve survival, CR and relapse rate, and minimize or reduce toxicity of treatments (during consolidation and/or later therapies).
+Other goals include achieving CR, preventing relapse, and avoiding need for second-line therapies, such as allogenic SCT or CAR T-cell therapy.
+For pediatric patients, the POGO group stated that relapse therapies carry significant toxicity and can leave young patients with a wide variety of potentially lifelong late effects.
+For adults, the clinician groups noted the substantial risk of relapse, even in patients with MRD-negative status, thus additional treatments are needed to improve survival, CR, and relapse rate, and minimize or reduce toxicity of treatments (during consolidation and/or later therapies).

-All clinician groups agreed that the patient population suitable to receive blinatumomab during consolidation include those newly diagnosed with Ph-negative CD19 positive B-cell ALL, regardless of MRD status.
-Both the pediatric clinical expert consulted for this review and the POGO group indicated that patients who meet the standard risk - average or high-risk stratification criteria, have less favorable outcomes with chemotherapy alone and are expected to benefit from the addition of blinatumomab during consolidation therapy.
-Those who meet the standard risk - favourable stratification criteria have excellent response rates (event-free survival greater than 95%) with chemotherapy alone and may not require blinatumomab therapy.
-The POGO group noted an unmet need for augmentation therapies that have a tolerable adverse effect profile and may allow for cytotoxic 'breaks' in therapy to facilitate recovery from cytotoxic-associated complications, such as fungal infections.
-According to input from POGO, patients with Phpositive B-cell ALL may also benefit from blinatumomab therapy.
-The clinician groups agree that standard response assessment for ALL would be relevant to monitoring the effects of blinatumomab, including MRD status, duration of response, relapse and OS.
-The adult clinician groups noted the MRD threshold of 0.1% ($\geq 10^3$) is obsolete, and the current standard is greater than or equal to 0.01% ($\geq 10^4$).
+All clinician groups agreed that the patient population suitable to receive blinatumomab during consolidation includes those newly diagnosed with Ph-negative, CD19-positive B-cell ALL, regardless of MRD status.
+Both the pediatric clinical expert consulted for this review and the POGO group indicated that patients who meet the standard risk and average or high risk of relapse stratification criteria have less favourable outcomes with chemotherapy alone and are expected to benefit from the addition of blinatumomab during consolidation therapy.
+Those who meet the standard risk and favourable risk of relapse stratification criteria have excellent response rates (event-free survival > 95%) with chemotherapy alone and may not require blinatumomab therapy.
+The POGO group noted an unmet need for augmentation therapies that have a tolerable adverse effect profile and may allow for cytotoxic "breaks" in therapy to facilitate recovery from cytotoxic-associated complications, such as fungal infections.
+According to input from POGO, patients with Ph-positive B-cell ALL may also benefit from blinatumomab therapy.
+The clinician groups agreed that standard response assessment for ALL would be relevant for monitoring the effects of blinatumomab, including MRD status, duration of response, relapse, and OS.
+The adult clinician groups noted the MRD threshold of 0.1% ($\geq 10^{-3}$) is obsolete, and the current standard is greater than or equal to 0.01% ($\geq 10^{-4}$).

-The experts consulted and clinician groups agreed that blinatumomab would be discontinued if the patient experienced disease progression or significant toxicity, and that specialist care in a treatment center for ALL is warranted.
-The POGO group expressed that reimbursement strategies should account for all forms of drug wastage which may occur when pediatric doses are prepared.
+The experts consulted and the clinician groups agreed that blinatumomab would be discontinued if the patient experienced disease progression or significant toxicity, and that specialist care in a treatment centre for ALL is warranted.
+The POGO group expressed that reimbursement strategies should account for all forms of drug wastage, which may occur when pediatric doses are prepared.